dasch-swiss/dsp-tools/knora/README.md

         logo: Optional[str] = None) -> str
 ```

-- shortcode: The Knora short code of the project
+- shortcode: The shortcode of the project
 - shortname: The short name of the project
-- longname: The long name of the project
+- longname: The full name of the project
-- descriptions: [optional] Dict with the language code (e.g. "en", "de"...) as key
+- descriptions: [optional] Dict with the language code (e.g. "en", "de") as key and the actual description as value
-- keywords: [optional] List of keywords
+- keywords: [optional] List of keywords describing the project
-- logo: [optional] Path to logo file (the logo must be already on the server)
+- logo: [optional] Path to logo file (the logo has to be uploaded before it can be referenced)

 #### update_project()

-This method is used to modify existing project data.
-All parameters except the shortcode (which cannot be changed)
+Modifies existing project data.
+All parameters except the shortcode (which cannot be changed) are optional.
-are optional.

 ```python
 update_project(